-A kids pretend market or grocery store is a wonderful way to encourage pretend play, creativity and imagination.
+A kids pretend play market or grocery store is a wonderful way to encourage pretend play, creativity and imagination.

 But as more and more studies are being done about the benefits of pretend play, we know that children can and will learn many important skills by playing.

-Let’s take a look at all of the skills your child will learn or improve on with a simple activity such as a pretend super market.
+Let’s take a look at all of the skills your child will learn or improve on with a simple activity such as a pretend play super market.

 If you want to skip the skill development section, click on the link to see my recommendations for setting up a great make believe market!

 Think of some market/grocery related words that your child doesn’t know yet and label those items/actions as your child is playing.

 Pretend play itself helps develop and strengthen many skills including speech and language skills, reasoning and critical thinking!

 Sort food according to color or type (e.g. fruits, vegetables, meats, snacks, breakfast, lunch, dinner) or by other characteristics such as foods that need refrigeration vs. those that do not or fresh food vs. processed food.

 With older children see if they can figure out how much money they need to make their purchase and how much money they should be getting back.

 They can also practice what it would be like to be a grocery clerk or shopper.

-For example, ask your child to make sure to add _____ and _____ to his grocery list.
+For example, ask your child to make sure to add _____ and _____ to their grocery list.
 You can come up with any directions you like.

-Maybe she could come up with a way to include that product in her market (e.g. draw a picture of it, if you don’t have the item in your toy supplies).
+Maybe she could come up with a way to include that product in her market (e.g. draw a picture of it if you don’t have the item in your toy supplies).

 Fine Motor Skills

-Your child can practice picking up coins and sorting through bills.
-Use an old can with a small slot cut into the top so your child can practice picking up a coin and dropping it into the slot!
+Use an empty coffee can with a small slot cut into the plastic lid so your child can practice picking up a coin and dropping it into the slot!

 Don’t feel that you need to script the activity though.
-If you and your child are playing together try to get down on his level and follow his lead.
+If you and your child are playing together try to get down on their level and follow their lead.